NBA on NBC: 1990–1997

 NBC's first broadcast team of the 1990s–2000s era was made up of Marv Albert and Mike Fratello, with Ahmad Rashad serving as sideline reporter.
 Other broadcasters at the time included Dick Enberg and Steve "Snapper" Jones, both of whom comprised NBC's "B" team.
 Aside from Rashad, Jim Gray and Hannah Storm also handled sideline reporting duties; before becoming the television voice of the Spurs, Lakers and Pelicans, Joel Meyers also started as a sideline reporter for NBC.
 Bob Costas presided as host of the network's pre-game show, NBA Showtime, while also providing play-by-play as a fill-in when necessary.
 During the Playoffs, Don Criqui and Joel Meyers were also used, with Criqui for play-by-play and Meyers mainly as a sideline analyst.

 In 1992, shortly after announcing his retirement, basketball legend Earvin "Magic" Johnson became a top game analyst (alongside the likes of Enberg, Albert and Fratello); however, his performance was heavily criticized.
 Among the complaints were his apparently poor diction skills, his tendency for "stating the obvious", his habitual references to his playing days, and an overall lackluster chemistry with his broadcasting partners.
 Johnson would ultimately be slowly phased out of the NBA on NBC after helping commentate the 1993 NBA Finals.

 In 1993, Mike Fratello left the booth (to become the head coach of the Cleveland Cavaliers) and was replaced with Matt Guokas.
 Albert and Guokas broadcast the 1994 NBA Finals and were joined for the 1995 NBA Finals by Bill Walton.
 Albert, Guokas and Walton, while not working regular season games together (Walton usually worked games with Steve Jones and play-by-play announcers Dick Enberg, Tom Hammond or Greg Gumbel), broadcast the next two Finals (1996 and 1997) together in a three-man booth.

+While Marv Albert served as the lead announcer for NBC during this period, he did not call the NBA All-Star Game until 1995.
+Albert was initially slated to call the 1991 game, but missed the game due to the death of his mother.
+Instead, Bob Costas took on play-by-play duties while simultaneously working as a studio host for the game.
+From 1992 to 1994, "B" team announcer Dick Enberg called the All-Star Game.